 The Dining Saloon has been fitted out with carpeting and new furniture, and equipped as a bar for the function suite, with accommodation for 60.
 In 2000, the Observation Saloon was refurbished prior to fitting out as a Café/bar and interpretive centre.
 The deck shelter window frames were restored by students from Anniesland College, as were the elegant bar tables.

 Restoration of the ship for static operation, including her new colour scheme, rebuilding of the pier and provision of car parking was completed in autumn 2000.
-Since 2002 visitors have been able to combine a visits to the Maid of the Loch the nearby Loch Lomond Shores development.
+Since 2002 visitors have been able to combine a visit to the Maid of the Loch the nearby Loch Lomond Shores development.
+More recently the nearby Balloch Steam Slipway has also opened to visitors, while the adjacent Duncan Mills Memorial Slipway is operated by the Loch Lomond and the Trossachs National Park.